sriki18/website/demc.md

 ### Note 1

 In this example case, it was easy to verify convergence by comparing with `mu_real` and `sigma_real`.
 Yet, in practice, convergence cannot be confirmed easily, only supported.
-The Rhat metric or the Gelman-Rubin diagnostic is one such metric and is discussed <a href="rhat"> here </a>.
+Some convergence metrics are described at <https://support.sas.com/documentation/cdl/en/statug/63033/HTML/default/viewer.htm#statug_introbayes_sect008.htm>.

 ## Obtaining posteriors